mnemnion/porch/phonemes.md

 This gives us, in essence, 12 consonants.
 132 pairs of which we can use, so we don't have duplication like `bub`.
 To avoid a couple hard collisions, we use `t` and `c` at the end.
 To begin, we use `y` and `k`. `c` and `k` are phonemically the same, but tackat is easier to parse than taccat.
 Both elide into one `k`, which is in practice fine.

 If we assign two vowels to the low end, and two to the high, we get 264 symbols for each.
-We remove six that sound sweary in English.
+We remove eight that sound sweary in English.
 Other languages may amuse themselves accordingly.

 I then hand tuned the Same letters to sound nice in my own language.
 This is what I've come up with: